OutSystems/docs-support/src/enterprise/upgrade/upgrade-platform.md

 <div class="info" markdown="1">

 You always have the freedom to choose the order that's most convenient for you.
-Sometimes, to best coordinate with the development teams and on-going projects, you can start with another non-production environment (for example, Pre-Production) to fully validate the applications upgrade, and then upgrade the Production environment.
+Sometimes, to best coordinate with the development teams and ongoing projects, you can start with another non-production environment (for example, Pre-Production) to fully validate the applications upgrade, and then upgrade the Production environment.
 Only after, upgrade the Development environment according to the development teams delivery sprints. **Bottom line is, you should always upgrade and test your applications in a non-production environment before proceeding to the Production environment**.

 </div>